Jaime Paz Zamora

 Jaime Paz Zamora (born 15 April 1939) is a Bolivian former politician who served as the 60th president of Bolivia from 1989 to 1993.
 He also served as the 32nd vice president of Bolivia from October 1982 to December 1984 during the presidency of Hernán Siles Zuazo.
-He is the father of current president Rodrigo Paz Pereira.
+He is the nephew of former president Víctor Paz Estenssoro and father of current president Rodrigo Paz.

 Political career

 Foundation of the MIR and alliance with Siles Zuazo

-Jaime Paz Zamora studied in Belgium and became an ardent supporter of left-wing/progressive causes in the turbulent 1960s.
+Jaime Paz Zamora studied Political Sciences at the Catholic University of Leuven in Belgium and became an ardent supporter of left-wing/progressive causes in the turbulent 1960s.
 Exiled by dictator Hugo Banzer in 1971, he co-founded in Chile the Revolutionary Left Movement (Movimiento de Izquierda Revolucionaria, MIR), originally a member of the Socialist International.

 Soon, the MIR attracted the support of a large portion of the Marxist intelligentsia, especially university students.
 Upon returning to Bolivia in 1978, Paz's MIR cemented an alliance with the Movimiento Nacionalista Revolucionario de Izquierda of former President Hernán Siles.
 The result was the formation of the Unidad Democrática y Popular (UDP).

 It was a mutually beneficial pact, since Siles offered everything the MIR lacked (experience and legitimacy with the working class stemming from the 1952 Revolution) while Paz, in turn, provided Siles what he did not have: the support of the university students and younger intellectuals.